JoinColony/colonyJS/docs/_API_MultisigOperation.md

 ### `sign()`

 Sign the message hash with the current wallet or provider and add the signature.
+This method is asyncrhonous.

 **Returns**